gospodarka-przestrzenna/pankus/docs/source/tables/network_geometry.rst

 network_geometry
 ================

-Network_geometry table contains data on start and end of a segment of the network and
+Network_geometry table contains data on start and end of a segment of the network

 .. csv-table::
    :widths: 2,1,9